Menus can be created in Kubio from Menus -> Create Menu. Once your menu is created you can place it where you want using the dropdown menu block.

 Dropdown menu block: customizations within the block editing panel

-The moment you select any block, the Kubio editor will open up on the right-hand side.
+The moment you select any block, the Kubio block editing panel will open up on the right-hand side.
 It always has three options: content, style, and advanced.
 The possibilities inside vary from block to block.

 Let’s now check what’s specific to the dropdown menu block across the “Content” and “Style” edits.